sedol1339/files/papers.md

     - As we go deeper into the model, the representation starts deviating from the input speech features followed by a reverse trend where even deeper layers become more similar to the input, as if reconstructing the input (fig. 1, black line).
     - The shallowest layers encode acoustic features, followed by phonetic, word identity, and word meaning information, and then followed by a reverse (fig. 1, other lines).
     - The final convolutional layers and initial transformer layers are highly correlated with mel spectrogram features, suggesting that the model learns to extract features similar to human-engineered ones.
-    - Fine-tuning the model for ASR breaks the autoencoderstyle behavior in the final few layers.
+    - Fine-tuning the model for ASR breaks the autoencoder-style behavior in the final few layers.
 Higher layers change the most in fine-tuning, suggesting that the pre-trained model may not serve as a good initialization of these top layers for ASR.
 This finding suggests re-initializing the final 1-3 layers before fine-tuning, as has been recently discovered for BERT.
 This outperforms the standard approach of initializing all layers from the pre-trained model, with large improvements when fine-tuning on the 10-minute training set and minor improvements for larger training sets.

 Riviere, M., Copet, J., & Synnaeve, G. (2021).
 ASR4REAL: An extended benchmark for speech models. arXiv, 2110.08583.
 Retrieved from https://arxiv.org/abs/2110.08583v1